GrotjahnLab/surface_morphometrics/README.md

 ## Running the configurable pipeline
 Optional first step to use our tutorial data: `cd example_data && tar -xzvf examples.tar.gz`.
-Runningh the full pipeline on a 4 core laptop with the tutorial datasets takes about 5 hours, mostly in steps 2 and 3.
-With cluster parallelization, the full pipeline can run in 1 hour.
+Running the full pipeline on a 4 core laptop with the tutorial datasets takes about 8 hours (3 for TE1, 5 for TF1), mostly in steps 2 and 3.
+With cluster parallelization, the full pipeline can run in 2 hours for as many tomograms as desired.
 1. Edit the `config.yml` file for your specific project needs.
 2. Run the surface reconstruction for all segmentations: `python segmentation_to_meshes.py config.yml`
 3. Run pycurv for each surface (recommended to run individually in parallel with a cluster):`python pycurv_analysis.py config.yml ${i}.surface.vtp`